ThrillStays

 4. Test the device before your trip — send an OK message, verify receipt, test tracking on the companion app.

 A satellite communicator is only as useful as your preparation to use it.
 Carry it clipped to your pack or accessible at all times — not buried in the bottom of your bag.
 Know the SOS activation procedure by memory (typically a 3-second button hold) so you can activate it in a compromised physical state.
-And make sure your emergency contacts know how to read the MapShare tracking page and understand what an SOS notification means and who to call if they receive one.
+And make sure your emergency contacts know how to read the MapShare tracking page and understand what an SOS notification means and who to call when they receive one.

 Get the best ThrillStays tips in your inbox